Yipara logoYipara

 +

 Mild diarrhea from dietary indiscretion or stress usually resolves within 24-48 hours with a bland diet and rest.
 If diarrhea persists beyond 48 hours, or is accompanied by vomiting, blood, lethargy, or loss of appetite, veterinary attention is needed.
-Chronic diarrhea lasting more than 2 weeks suggests an underlying condition like inflammatory bowel disease, food allergies, parasites, or pancreatic insufficiency, which requires diagnostic testing.
+Chronic diarrhea lasting more than 2 weeks suggests an underlying condition like inflammatory bowel concerns, food allergies, parasites, or pancreas function problems, which requires diagnostic testing.
 Puppies and senior dogs should be seen sooner as they dehydrate more quickly.

 What does it mean if my dog's poop is black?